8 In-Demand IT Skills to Boost Your Resume in 2025

 Person looking up what IT skills are necessary to get a job in IT

-Working in IT can mean anything from resolving an employee’s wifi issues to programming an organization’s new cloud infrastructure.
+Working in IT can mean anything from resolving an employee’s wifi issues to orchestrating a migration to cloud infrastructure.
 Because the work is so diverse, the skills you need to know to get a job in the IT field can vary widely depending on your role.
 Browse a few listings of jobs you’re interested in to see which skills you should focus on acquiring.
+In this article, we'll focus on essential and in-demand skills to bolster your IT career.

 Essential IT skills